 Some methods might be better than others at handling this problem, but every cryptocurrency that is to be trusted should have a plan in place to prevent double spending attacks and secure the legitimacy of currencies that are issued.

 Bitcoin was the first successful digital currency because it managed to solve a very big problem, namely double spend.
 In previous iterations of digital currencies, certain parties were able to copy their digital coins, allowing them to spend them again.

 The systems behind Bitcoin and many other modern cryptocurrencies required “confirmations”.
 These confirmations are approved by using mining and this system makes it very difficult for anyone to actually cheat the system.

 Double spending attack

 While the system put in place by Bitcoin did work, there is one major flaw.
 It requires that the network remain decentralized.
-All of the miners need agree to transactions, and this prevents any one person from benefiting from wrongdoing that jeopardizes the network.
+All of the miners need approve transactions, and this prevents any person from benefiting from wrongdoing that jeopardizes the network.
 The use of real-world resources also made the reality of controlling the majority of a network too costly to consider.